Course Overview

 Upon successful completion of this course, the student will be able to:

-- Appropriately set file permissions to protect data on linux systems.
+- Select appropriate file permissions to protect data on Linux systems.

-- Write scripts to extract security information and automate task.
+- Write scripts to extract security information and automate tasks to monitor network activities.

 - Outline how to harden a system by reducing the surface of vulnerability.